carms-ng/pathwaves/content/home/home.en.md

     - name: Della Orrey
       nameAlt: "    "
       type: Participant Spotlight
-      description: I think that the intersection of music and technology is essential in the democratization of being able to access and create in the spirit of DIY exploration.
+      description: '"I think that the intersection of music and technology is essential in the democratization of being able to access and create in the spirit of DIY exploration."'
       button:
         linkText: Meet the participants
         url: /musicians